How does diabetes affect the eye?

 Can I stop diabetes from affecting my eyes?

 The best way to stop diabetes from affecting your eyes is to maintain good blood glucose control!
 Do you know your Hemoglobin A1c?
 This number is an average of the last 3 months of blood sugars.
 It gives your primary care doctor an idea of what your control has looked like (even with daily fluctuations).
 However, it also gives you a good target!

 Studies have shown that an A1c of around 6 to 6.5 is ideal to prevent diabetes from developing in the eye.
 An A1c of 7 or more puts you at significantly increased risk for diabetes development in the eye.

 What is the treatment for diabetes in the eye?

-The best way to prevent diabetes in the eye is to control blood sugars.
+The best way to prevent diabetes in the eye is to control blood sugars and blood pressure.
 Once diabetes becomes established in the eye, treatment centers around two problems – swelling in the macula and bad blood vessel growth (Proliferative Retinopathy).

 Swelling in the back of the eye is called macular edema and can sometimes be treated with medications called VEGF inhibitors or low-intensity laser called Focal Laser.
 Once proliferative retinopathy occurs, the ischemic areas of the retina need to be treated.
 Laser treatments to the peripheral retina called panretinalphotocoagulation (PRP), treat the oxygen-deprived areas of the retina to prevent them from releasing VEGF, which prevents growth of new, harmful blood vessels.